drZymo/swoq/Bot/ExampleGo/README.md

         protoc --go_out=Mproto/swoq.proto=proto/swoq:. --go-grpc_out=Mproto/swoq.proto=proto/swoq:. proto/swoq.proto

+  - If `protoc` can't find the plugin, ensure they're in your path, or use the `--plugin` option to specify their location.
+E.g.:

+        --plugin=$HOME/go/bin/protoc-gen-go --plugin=$HOME/go/bin/protoc-gen-go-grpc

 - Copy `example.env` to `.env` and edit its contents.
 - Compile and run with `go run bot`.